 Track & Trace

-You will receive a tracking number by email, with which you can track your order.
+You will receive a tracking number or reference number by email, with which you can track your order.

-We provide free same/next day delivery and collection in Central London (zones 1-2)
+We provide free next day delivery in Central London (zone 1)

 COVID 19 update:

 During COVID 19, delivery with Royal Mail might take a longer than 3 days.
 We

 1. Can customers catch coronavirus from the mail?

 Public Health England has advised that there is no perceived increase in risk of contracting the new coronavirus for handling post or freight from specified areas.
 From experience with other coronaviruses, we know these types of viruses don’t survive long on objects, such as letters or parcels.

 2. What precautionary actions are you taking to ensure the health and safety of colleagues?